 Colonel Charles Young enjoyed a decorated military career after his graduation from West Point Military Academy in 1889.
-A Buffalo Soldier serving with the 9th and 10th Cavalry and the 25th Infantry, Young eventually became the first African American to achieve the rank of Colonel in the United States Army.
+A Buffalo Soldier serving with the 9th and 10th Cavalry and the 25th Infantry, Young eventually became the first African American to achieve the rank of colonel in the United States Army.

 Charles Young was born to ex-slaves in Mays Lick, Kentucky in 1864.
 His father, Gabriel, served in the Union Army during the Civil War.
-At the age of 20 Charles Young was appointed to the United States Military Academy at West Point.
+At the age of twenty, Charles Young was appointed to the United States Military Academy at West Point.
 In 1889 he became the third African American to graduate from the Academy.

 At the outbreak of the Spanish-American War, Young returned to active military service as a major in the 10th Cavalry of Buffalo Soldiers during U.S. operations in Cuba and the Philippines.
 He was in command of the cavalry as they participated in the celebrated charge up San Juan Hill.
-In 1903 Young was appointed superintendent of the Sequoia and General Grant National Parks in California.
+In 1903, Young was appointed superintendent of the Sequoia and General Grant National Parks in California.
 He was the first African American to hold the post of National Park Superintendent.

-In 1916, Young led the 10th Cavalry again when his regiment was assigned to General George Pershing’s “punitive expedition” which attempted to capture Mexican rebel leader Francisco “Pancho” Villa.
-After the campaign Young was promoted to Lieutenant Colonel.
+In 1916, Young led the 10th Cavalry again when his regiment was assigned to General George Pershing’s “punitive expedition,” which attempted to capture Mexican rebel leader Francisco “Pancho” Villa.
+After the campaign, Young was promoted to Lieutenant Colonel.